Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 And all the money that trickles down to all the pigs at the trough.

-we may lose wars, but
+We may lose wars, but

 these people are not losing money.
+Oh, they all know.

-They know.
+They don't know.

 But